OnionWang/QIQC-Competition/README.md

 Useless Try

-add static features
+1.add static features
-use different loss function
+2.use different loss function
-use the layer before output layer as text features, use xgboost to predict final target change model structure to add varierace stronger data cleaning use transformer as encoder
+3.use the layer before output layer as text features, use xgboost to predict final target 4.change model structure to add varierace
+5.stronger data cleaning
+6.use transformer as encoder
-Useful Skills
+7.Useful Skills

 Here are what I have learned from this competition:

-a little overfitting can get better performance for ensemble model padding at batch level can really speed up train process fine-tune at last epoch can raise your model performance checkpoint ensemble seems at a pretty timesaving way, another interesting method is Stochastic Weight Averaging (SWA:https://arxiv.org/abs/1802.10026)
+1.a little overfitting can get better performance for ensemble model 2.padding at batch level can really speed up train process 3.fine-tune at last epoch can raise your model performance 4.checkpoint ensemble seems at a pretty timesaving way, another interesting method is Stochastic Weight Averaging (SWA:https://arxiv.org/abs/1802.10026)

 Then I use these tricks to rewrite my kernel: padding at batch level reduce train time, thus I use 3 fold repeat 4 times(total 12 models) to ensemble, and fine-tune embedding layer at every last epoch.
 My local test score from 0.7009 become 0.7021 without changing model structure and data-preprocess.

 I also tried checkpoint ensemble, it indeed add my single fole score, but also add similarity, which lower my final score.
 SWA looks like attractive, but I may do it wrong way.